Website Builders Comparison Chart

 Support – Squarespace provides 24/7 email support and answers you within 1 hour.
 Live chat support (Squarespace & Weebly) only available during day time.
 Wix’s phone support is only available for for everyone which is fantastic, and if you are a VIP plan user, you get first priority.

 Blogging – Squarespace allows you to schedule when to publish your post (so you can write ahead of time).
 It can also connect & automatically publish your blog post on your Facebook & Twitter accounts.
 Squarespace has the “Google Author Rank” built into your profile (to improve your search engine & blog indexing), a spam blocker, built in integration with Disqus commenting system (if you don’t want to use Squarespace’s commenting system), and has multiple author support for guest postings.
 Wix integrates Facebook commenting system and you can style your blog background, which is an added flexibility.
-Weebly also allows you to schedule when to publish your post, as well as allowing you to choose between Disqus, Facebook or their own commenting system, giving you a bit more flexibility on which platform you’d like to use.
+Weebly also allows you to schedule when to publish your post, as a spam blocker, as well as allowing you to choose between Disqus, Facebook or their own commenting system, giving you a bit more flexibility on which platform you’d like to use.
 IM Creator does not offer a blog system, so you need to set up your own blog elsewhere (such as on Tumblr or WordPress).

 e-Commerce - If you are building an online store, see our e-commerce builder comparison chart.
 Even though Wix has decent e-commerce tools, you can access even more powerful tools through the Wix App Market (our review), allowing you to bolt on powerful e-commerce platforms such as Shopify (our review) or Ecwid.
 Currently, GoDaddy and IM Creator do not offer any e-commerce features – but you can use 3rd party e-commerce software such as Ecwid to add e-commerce function to your website.